 Start a Story From an Image

-How to come up with a creative story based on image
+An in-depth look at how to come up with a creative story based on an image

 A Story Opening Guide